huanga/node-red-contrib-oauth2/README.md

 - To make Node-RED find the code, define the NODE_PATH environment variable by adding the Node-RED installation directory first, and the user directory second.
 Here is an example: `NODE_PATH="/usr/src/node-red/node_modules:/data/node_modules"`

+# Unit tests

+To run unit tests run `npm test` from the command line.

 # Known issues

 - Node cannot start authentication from a subflow, therefore obtain the initial access token.